jonlinca/ACLandR/README.md

 ### Step 5: Within ACL Analytics, create the formula that calls the R script

 Almost there!
-Since the R script has been created, all we need to do within ACL is pass the correct values to R. Each column that we specify in ACL will become a value*x* that gets passed to R.
+Since the R script has been created, all we need to do within ACL is pass the correct values to R. Each column that we specify in ACL will become a value*x* that gets passed to R. Just like our prediction function, **the order of the columns matter**, so pay attention to which values are being passed into the function.

 ```
 OPEN A00_TestingDataset